bsande6/HangoutMobile/README.md

 In this app, users can set their status depending on their availability in addition to viewing the status of their friends list.
 Add friends directly from your contacts

-This project is for CPSC 4720 at Clemson University.
+This project is an extension of a course project.

 <p align="right">(<a href="#top">back to top</a>)</p>